williamhullender/configure-ad/README.md

 This will load the Group Policy Management Console.

-Next click the dropdown arrow for Forest: mydomain.com -> Domains -> mydomain.com
+Next, click the dropdown arrow for Forest: mydomain.com -> Domains -> mydomain.com

 </p>
 <br />